TonKphumpl/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9

-I'm learning data science bootcamo.
+I'm learning data science bootcamp.
 There are 10 sprints in th program.

 ## First part of the program